nrv-framework/NRV/docs/installation.rst

 Especially, the correct path to the COMSOL server binaries has to be specified, the port has to be adapted if changed from default values.

 The use of FenicsX for FEM computations have been extensively tested by NRV's contributor, and we do not recommend to use COMSOL with NRV as new geometries or electrode won't be implemented with COMSOL.
-Also, the use of commercial licences limits the reproducibility and open-science possibilities.
+Also, the use of commercial licenses limits the reproducibility and open-science possibilities.

 Installing NRV
 --------------